(All fields required)

 A doctor or nurse practitioner will examine your child, and obtain a medical history.
 Testing is usually not required but might include:

-Treatment for soiling will be guided by child’s healthcare team with you and your child’s input.
+Treatment for soiling will be guided by the child’s healthcare team with you and your child’s input.

 There are certain dietary changes to consider when helping a child with constipation and/or soiling.